Aspirin use for cardiovascular disease may reduce likelihood of COVID-19 infection, study finds

-Category: Environment Hits: 1In a recent study, aspirin use to avoid the development of cardiovascular diseases in healthy individuals was associated with a 29 percent lower likelihood of COVID-19 infection, as compared to aspirin non-users.
+Category: Environment Hits: 5In a recent study, aspirin use to avoid the development of cardiovascular diseases in healthy individuals was associated with a 29 percent lower likelihood of COVID-19 infection, as compared to aspirin non-users.
 The proportion of patients treated with aspirin was significantly lower among the COVID-19-positive individuals, as compared to the COVID-19-negative ones.
 And those subjects who had been treated with aspirin were less associated with the likelihood of COVID-19 infection than those who were not.

 Read more https://www.sciencedaily.com/releases/2021/03/210310150429.htm